ksanganee/face-detecer-ww.ai/README.md

-# A facial detection app for celebrities
+# A celebrity facial detection app in react using Detection

 Run 'npm run start' and open on localhost:3000 to see app